-the Roman arena Verona is a small but very cozy city,which is considered to be one of the most beautiful in the world.
-On the territory of the city there are preserved monuments of culture and history, ancient sights and simply beautiful places that can turn a walk into a fabulous and truly fascinating journey.
+the Roman arena Verona is small but very cozya city that is rightfully considered one of the most beautiful in the world.
+The city has preserved cultural and historical monuments, ancient landmarks and simply beautiful places that can turn a walk into a fabulous and truly exciting journey.

 Verona Amphitheater